 She recently helped set up the new All Party Air Pollution Group, is Co-ordinator of the All Party Group for Intelligent Energy and is one of the Directors at PRASEG.

 Jane has a personal and academic interest in the environment and has been involved in community campaigning and politics throughout her adult life.
 She is a Trustee of the Fairyland Trust, a charity aiming to connect families and nature.

 Karen Potter, Project Director

-Karen has over a decade of experience campaigning on clean energy, environment and behaviour change.
-She has spearheaded policy and awareness campaigns social media and PR and worked with top government figures, journalists, businesses and NGOs to promote sustainable policy and climate change awareness through four Government Administrations.
+Karen has over two decades of experience designing and executing campaigns on clean energy, housing, transport, behaviour change and net zero.
+She has spearheaded policy and awareness campaigns, using social media and PR tools; working with key government figures, environment and energy journalists, businesses and NGOs to promote sustainable policy and climate change awareness.

-Karen has co-developed the sustainability hub to work collaboratively across political parties championing investment in low carbon infrastructure, promoting a smarter economy based on sustainable development, encouraging clean technology and protecting natural capital assets.
-She is Co-Founder of the National CSR Awards & Summit; led the Energy Saving Trusts External Affairs programme and co-founded and directed the Climate Clinic.
+Karen Co-Founded the sustainability hub to work collaboratively across political parties, championing investment in low carbon infrastructure, promoting a smarter economy based on sustainable development, encouraging clean technology and protecting natural capital.
+Karen manages the Secretariat for the Net Zero APPG, is the ideaXme Climate Change Ambassador and volunteers as a Strategic Partnership Manager for Pride in London.
+She Co-Founded the Global Good Awards; led the Energy Saving Trusts External Affairs programme and co-developed and directed the Climate Clinic.

 Syed Ahmed, Adviser